 Further contact details are contained within the revised Whistleblowing policy (CAPH November 2019)

-11. Key Safeguarding Roles and Responsibilities: (see Appendix D)
+11. Key Safeguarding Roles and Responsibilities

 11.1 Designated Safeguarding Lead (DSL)

-There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead. ------School follows the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL.
+There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
+The Federation follows the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL.

 11.2 Deputy Designated Safeguarding Lead (DDSL)